• Skip to primary navigation

 For both shorts, my preferred size is medium.
 I can get away with wearing a large in both the Interval and Kore, but I’m not the biggest fan of how the waistband feels and how baggy the legs are.

-Between these two medium shorts, the Interval Short has a much more snug fit around the waist and throughout the liner.
+Between these two medium shorts, the Interval has a snugger fit around the waist and throughout the liner.
 The Kore Short has a looser and more casual fit.
-It feels like a pair of shorts that you’d rock to the beach with how lightweight the breathable they are especially through the boxer brief.
+It feels like a pair of shorts that you’d rock to the beach with how lightweight and breathable they are, especially through the boxer brief.

 ten thousand vs vuori shorts sizing and fit